Pers8/obsidian-files/TOK WORK (3).md

 **1) In your IB science classes, are you doing any real science?**
 We are doing theorical Physics, Biology, Chemistry and Computer Science

 **2) Write down in order the various subheadings you have actually used when writing up a lab report.
-To what extent does this align with what you already know about the scien**
+To what extent does this align with what you already know about the scientific method?**